ASolomatin/AutoGitVersion/README.md

 ## Install

-Just copy and use `version.sh` script inside the git directory.
+Just copy and use `git-version` script inside the git directory.

 ## Flow